Chairperson

 GUIDELINES RECORDING SECRETARY

-The recording Sec. is responsible for preparing and distributing the minutes of the monthly district business meeting, including written report from the officers committee chairpersons, district committee members, Intergroup liaisons, the full treasurers report, all flyers for district, Intergroup/Central office and area events (including a quarterly copy of the Area agenda and motions).
-The agenda provided by the chairperson for the next month's meeting with all motions for that meeting
+The recording secretary is responsible for preparing and distributing the minutes of the monthly district business meeting, including written report from the officers committee chairpersons, district committee members, Intergroup liaisons, the full treasurer's report, all flyers for district, Intergroup/Central office and area events (including a quarterly copy of the Area agenda and motions).
+The agenda provided by the chairperson for the next month's meeting with all motions for that meeting.

 Takes notes on all discussions at the monthly district meeting and includes pertinent information with the minutes.

-Prepares the district minutes in an e-mailed format (scrubbed-First name and First letter of Last name) and printed for mailing format (un scrubbed-Full name).
-Maintains and updates the list of e-mailed recipients and mailed recipients
+Prepares the district minutes in an e-mailed format (scrubbed-First name and First letter of Last name) and printed for mailing format.
+Maintains and updates the list of email recipients and mailed recipients.

-Keeps track of all correspondence between GSO, Area and the district
+Keeps track of all correspondence between GSO, Area and district.

 E-mails or mails the minutes to the individuals requesting one or the other.
 The lists are provided by the registrar with the treasurer's report, flyers, agenda and or area information.

-The minutes are to be mailed or e-mailed to all members of the district, 8 days after the last District Meeting.
-The minutes are to be in a format that has been traditionally followed in District 6 (# 545-2/2015)
+The minutes are to be mailed by request or e-mailed in accordance with motion 630 07/2021, to all members of the district, 12 days after the last district meeting, .

-Supplies extra copies of the minutes at the district meeting for new GSRs and visitors.
+Supplies extra copies of the minutes when requested at the district meeting for new GSRs and visitors.

 If the Alternate Chairperson will not be present at a Quarterly, the Recording Secretary and Registrar provides the Chairperson, before the beginning of the South Florida Area Quarterly voting meetings, with an accurate accounting of the District Committee Members and or Alternate District Committee members (voting in place of an absent District Committee Member) General Service Representatives and Alternate General Service Representatives (voting in place of an absent General Service Representative) present for voting purposes.